mperez13/ROS-Tutorials/gazebo_notes/sensor_noise_model_info.md

 ## Ray (laser) noise

 - For ray sensors, add Gaussian noise to the range of each beam.
+    - Gaussian noise is a statistical noise having a [probability density function (PDF)][11] equal to that of the normal distribution
 - can set mean and standard deviation of the Gaussian distribution from which noise values will be sampled
 - noise value is sampled independently for each beam
 - after adding noise, resulting range is clamped to lie between the sensor's min and max ranges (inclusive)